 Tips and Information for Visiting Stonehenge

-If you want to visit Stonehenge and see it in person, like we did, here are a few tips and notes we gathered from our visit.
+If you want to visit Stonehenge, here are a few tips and notes we gathered from our visit.

 ⇒ The center contains exhibits, a gallery, a gift shop and cafe.
 It is located about a mile from the actual monument, so you need to catch a shuttle that will take you there.
 Shuttles depart the visitor center every 5 minutes.
-You also must reserve a time for your visit.
-This helps cut down on overcrowding and ensures a better viewing experience.
-If you book in advance on the website, you’ll get a discount on your tickets and have peace of mind that you won’t be turned away if there are no remaining slots for the day.

-- The best times to go are early and late in the day.
-If you don’t want to wait in long queues and have to vie for the best views, don’t go during peak operating periods (in summer or on weekends).
+⇒ The best times to tour Stonehenge are early and late in the day.
+If you don’t want to compete for the best views, don’t go during peak operating periods (in summer or on weekends).